mkohl98/RattleCache/README.md

 - Calculate the memory usage and usage percentage of the cache.

 ## WIP
-- Create argument-bound identifiers for caching using decorators
-- Create a more simple way to update cached data when using decorators
+- Create a more simple way to update cached data when using semi-manual decorators

 ## Dependencies